xHugo21/sensitive-data-detector/README.md

 Detect and prevent private data leakage in user-LLM interactions.

-Provides the backend for detecting sensitive information exchange alonside an extension for Chromium based browsers that displays the detected sensitive data and warns users before any information is sent to an LLM.

-> [!IMPORTANT]
-> This is a fork of the repository [guillecab/SensitiveDataDetector-ChatGPT-Extension](https://github.com/guillecab/SensitiveDataDetector-ChatGPT-Extension).
+## 📦 Packages

+### 🧱 Multiagent Firewall
+Implements a LangGraph-based multiagent firewall for advanced policy enforcement and detection.

+### 🔌 Backend
+Provides a FastAPI server for analyzing and detecting sensitive data in LLM interactions

+### Extension
+Chromium based extension that analyzes user and LLM interactions to detect sensitive data and provide feedback to the user within the browser.

+### 🧩 Proxy
+Protect user and LLM interactions via command-line clients, IDEs or applications by routing their LLM API calls through our multiagent firewall.

+---

 ## ⚡ Exclusive features of this fork
 - Proxy server that acts as a MiTM to analyse and block all sensitive LLM API interactions